Integrative Informatics

-Integrative Informatics Major
+Informatics Major and Minor

 Society needs leaders who can harness the power of information — and use it to solve pressing challenges.
-The Integrative Informatics major prepares students to thrive in a world where mountains of data can shape nearly every aspect of life.
+The Informatics major prepares students to thrive in a world where mountains of data can shape nearly every aspect of life.

 Environment